 Federal Labor Court, March 26, 2015, Ref.: 2 AZR 237/14

-Special protection against dismissal exists, among others, for works council members and individuals with equivalent status (§§ 15 IV, 5 of the Dismissal Protection Act – KSchG), for pregnant women (§ 9 Maternity Protection Act – MuSchG), for those entitled to parental leave (§ 18 Federal Parental Benefits and Parental Leave Act – BerzGG), and for severely disabled individuals.
+A special Protection against dismissal This applies, among others, to works council members and persons of equal status (§§ 15 IV, 5 KSchG), pregnant women (§ 9 MuSchG), persons entitled to parental leave (§ 18 BerzGG) and severely disabled persons.

 Some of these regulations make dismissals subject to approval by authorities.
 For example, § 85 Social Code IX (SGB IX) stipulates that the dismissal of a severely disabled person’s employment by the employer requires prior approval from the Integration Office.